Mold Is Serious Business

 What exactly is professional mold remediation?

-Professional mold remediation is mold removal combined with other procedures and disciplines intended to ensure the protection of human health & safety and minimize the potential of future contamination.
+Professional mold remediation includes removing mold combined with other methods to ensure human health & safety in the home.

-Alliance Restoration performs mold remediation primarily utilizing the guidelines set forth by the Clean Trust; formerly Institute of Inspection, Cleaning, Restoration and Certification (IICRC) “Standard and Reference Guide for Professional Mold Remediation”.
+We perform mold remediation through guidelines set by the Clean Trust; (IICRC) “Standard and Reference Guide for Professional Mold Remediation”.

 Mold Remediation Process

-Regardless of the severity or scope of a mold remediation project, Alliance Restoration utilizes Standard Operating Procedures developed in strict compliance with our Health & Safety Program and are based upon the IICRC Principals of Mold Remediation.
-These Procedures ensure every project is conducted according to the highest of industry standards.
+No matter the scope of the project, Alliance uses Standard Operating Procedures to comply with our Health & Safety Program.
+These methods ensure that every project meets the highest of industry standards.